-The Shichida 63 day and 65 day Math Dots Flash Cards is practised in the Shichida Method classes.
+The Shichida 63 day and 65 day Math Dots Flash Cards are practised in the Shichida Method classes.

-Why is there 63 Day and 65 Days right math flashcards program?
+What are 63 Day and 65 Days Shichida math flashcards program?

-The "Shichida 63 day math" and "Shichida 65 day Math Flash program" is a math program developed by Shichida Method for their students.
+The "Shichida 63 day math" and "Shichida 65 day Math Flash program" is a math program developed by Shichida Method for their students in class.

 Shichida math programs are an "ONLY Math Dots" flash card program.
 There are no numerals flashcards in this program.

-Both Shichida math programs teach addition, subtraction, multiplication and a combination of equations using random dot cards.
+Both Shichida math programs teaches addition, subtraction, multiplication and a combination of equations using random dot cards.

 What is the difference between the 63 and 65 day math dots program by Shichida Method?